- to upgrade existing construction related professionals with the knowledge of advanced civil engineering, cost control

 - Overall band 6.5 in International English Language Testing System (IELTS)@; or

 - Score 450 in the new College English Test (CET-6) of China mainland or a pass in the old CET-6 test; or

 - Other equivalent qualifications.

 Each student must satisfactorily complete at least 30 credit units before the Master of Science degree is awarded.
-The total 30 credit units comprise of 15 credit units from required courses and 15 credit units from elective courses.
 Reference should be made to the programme document and the student handbook for the criteria of choosing electives.
-Students maybe allowed to switch between streams but they are not allowed to take two or more streams simultaneously.
+Students may be allowed to switch between streams but they are not allowed to take two or more streams simultaneously.

 In general, application for credit unit transfer is normally not entertained.
 In case an application is considered fully justified by the Head of Department, the courses for transfer must be taken from master programme by the student within 3 years from the date of application of this transfer exercise.
 This arrangement does not apply to students registering for another stream after graduation from one stream.
 Criteria for granting credit unit transfer include the level, the duration and the content of the course.